jonasfranz/ktor-client-karoo/README.md

 - Http Requests will always be sent through the Karoo System Service even though a network connection on the device it self might be available.
 - Websockets and SSE are not supported.
+- Requests and Responses are limited to 100KB in size

 ## Installation
 To include this library in your project, add the following dependency to your `build.gradle`: